yoember/yoember.github.io/index.md

 export default Ember.Route.extend({

-  model: function() {
+  model() {
     return this.store.findAll('invitation');
   }

 });
 ```

 Launch your app and check your table in Admin.
-Do you like it? :)
+What do you think? :)

 ### CRUD interface for libraries

-We will create a new section in our app, where we can add new library or list the created libraries.
+We will implement a new section in our app, where we can create new libraries or list the previously created data.

 Firstly we create our `library` model.